Review: United Club Chicago O’Hare International Airport- Terminal 1 Gate B18

 UClubEspressoMachine

-The espresso machine offered all types of drinks including lattes, mochas, and cappuccinos.
+The espresso machine offered various drinks, including lattes, mochas, and cappuccinos.

-I did have the latte from the espresso machine and that was surprisingly good.
-I do confess that my main purpose in caffeinating myself was to induce hunger for the business class dinner on the Lufthansa flight.
+I had the latte from the espresso machine, which was surprisingly good.
+I confess that my main purpose in caffeinating was to induce hunger for the business class dinner on the Lufthansa flight.
 The fact that the latte tasted good just happened to be a bonus.

 Seating